 2 Surface processes scheme

 The interaction between the atmosphere and the Earth surface from the point of view of atmospheric modelling, takes place mainly by means of fluxes of heat and moisture.
 The main parameter describing the thermal state of the soil environment in the present model is the entropy.
-This variable has been chosen since it simplifies the description of the water phase changes.
+This variable has been chosen since it simplifies the description of the water phase changes following the idea proposed in (Pressman, 1994).

 The state of the atmosphere interacting with the Earth surface is described by air temperature, specific humidity and pressure at the lowest atmospheric level, turbulent transfer coefficients between surface and lowest atmospheric level, total net radiation flux, fluxes of atmospheric precipitation in liquid and crystal phases.
 The state of the surface with regard to atmospheric dynamics equations, is described by temperature and specific humidity of the air.
 The values of these two parameters depend on the whole state of the underlying surface.